tcAquino/BeadPack/README.md

 ## Citations

 Please link to this repository (https://github.com/tcAquino/BeadPack).
+If relevant, please cite the original publication:
+- Aquino, Tomás, and Tanguy Le Borgne.
+"The chemical continuous time random walk framework for upscaling transport limitations in fluid–solid reactions."
+Advances in Water Resources 154 (2021): 103981.

 ## License